Knowledge and Discipline Lead to Trust and Self Preservation Just as Fear and Ignorance Lead to Shame, Greed, Illness, and Death

 Because It Teaches Kids How to Abuse Drugs

 Drug abuse awareness is a fear-based informational tool that propagates knowledge about the undesirable behavior as a foundation for presenting the dangers it causes but without disclosing corrective safe drug use guidelines because it supports abstinence as the only alternative to drug abuse.
-It may only take a few seconds for a K12 student to be driven to make use of the information learned during an awareness program, or it could take many years before the adult graduate is confronted by the opportunity to abuse a drug, Throughout 4 years of interviewing illicit drug users for two in-depth drug user case history studies (Stanford, 2004; UCLA, 2006), about 70% of those who attended DARE, or comparable awareness program, revealed it had influenced their decision to use an illicit drug.
+It may only take a few seconds for a K12 student to be driven to make use of the information learned during an awareness program, or it could take many years before the adult graduate seizes the opportunity to abuse a drug, Throughout 4 years of interviewing illicit drug users (Stanford, 2004; UCLA, 2006), about 70% of those who attended DARE, or comparable awareness program, revealed it had influenced their decision to use an illicit drug.
 Of that 70%, 34% said that they might have never abused an illicit drug had it not been for the discouragement they had from an awareness program.
-All of them became routine drug users after discovering the drug had produced benefits in their lives.
+All of them became routine drug users after discovering the drug had produced benefits.

 Evidence shows how DARE and other drug abuse awareness programs promote drug abuse rather than prevent it.